Apple brownies are one of my most favorite recipes to make.

 - Add the eggs and vanilla and mix until combined.

 - Reduce the mixer speed to low and add the flour, baking powder, and salt.
 Mix until the batter is smooth.

 - Stir in the apples and nuts with a spatula.

 - Bake for 30 minutes, or until the brownies are light brown in color.
 Allow the brownies to cool and then dust with powdered sugar before serving.

 This apple brownie recipe has become one of my most popular recipes and I’ll be anxious to hear how you enjoy them!

-I really like to eat these apple brownies slightly chilled.
-And while you could definitely use an icing on these (maybe a maple glaze?), honestly, I think they’re best when left alone.
+I really like to eat them slightly chilled.
+And while you could definitely use icing on these brownies (maybe a maple glaze?), honestly, I think they’re best when left alone.